peerpluss/academic-kickstart/content/authors/admin3/_index.md

 ---
 # Display name
-name: Oscar Yinn
+name: Katherine Zhao

 # Username (this should match the folder name)
 authors:
-- admin
+- admin3

 # Is this the primary user of the site?
 superuser: true